 - 1. Describe the evolution of the significant leadership theories and be able to select the appropriate approaches for the hospitality industry. - 2.
-Identify the macro-environmental forces that have had, and will continue to have, an impact on the hospitality industry in the 21st century. - 3.
-Analyze the key strategies and techniques and define their application towards successful business expansion in the hospitality industry. - 4.
-Demonstrate the relationship between financial strategy selection and return on investment. - 5.
-Evaluate the relationship of brand and positioning strategies to organizational success. - 6.
-Discuss the strategic marketing leadership process upon which hospitality approaches are based on. - 7.
-Distinguish best practices of hospitality organizations that have successfully sustained strategies of superior guest service. - 8.
-Appraise contemporary and innovative human resources leadership practices and philosophies prevalent in the hospitality industry today. - 9.
-Explain the driving forces behind the ever-increasing demand for technological applications in the hospitality industry. - 10.
-Illustrate successful strategies to manage crisis situations and mitigate risk in hospitality organizations.
+Identify the macro-environmental forces that have had, and will continue to have, an impact on the hospitality industry. - 3.
+Evaluate the relationship of brand and positioning strategies to organizational success. - 4.
+Distinguish best practices of hospitality organizations that have successfully sustained strategies of superior guest service. - 5.
+Evaluate various strategic plans for their completeness in addressing the essential components of effective long-term planning.